 Pastoral Care at Faith

-At Faith Presbyterian Church there are two staff members that share in the pastoral care responsibilities (Dr. Susan E. Moorefield, and Cathie Mraz).
+At Faith Presbyterian Church the Parish Nurse and Pastor share in the pastoral care responsibilities.
 We have some assistance from the “Shepherds” and the Deacons.
 Those who do pastoral care are in touch with each other almost every day including the weekends.
 If you or someone you know is a patient at any hospital other than the former “Sun Health” hospitals, the Church Office needs to be notified by a friend or family member as we will no longer receive notice from the hospital.

 Often things change from early morning to the normal visitation time in the afternoon.
 We sometimes find members in the Emergency Room.
 Susan or Cathie do the visitation on Saturday and Sunday.
 Our Parish Nurse, Cathie Mraz, regularly follows up with people who have been hospitalized, with the help of the Deacons and Shepherds.